jerhow/bookmark-squirrel/README.md

 # Bookmark Squirrel
 *Bookmark sharing for hoarders*

-In my personal life, saving and sharing links a million different ways was getting out of control.
-This web app is an attempt to wrangle that chaos into one place, and have a better way to organize and share bookmarks.
+For me personally, saving and sharing links a million different ways is getting old.
+This is an experiment to see whether storing, organizing and sharing bookmarks from a centralized service provides significant benefit to me or not.

 Built on Ruby 2.6 + Rails 5.2 + PostgreSQL 11.3

-UI is responsive so it should look pretty good on mobile, although it's only getting UAT'd on a couple of stock Android devices at the moment.
+UI is responsive and should look pretty good on modern mobile devices.

-It's a work in progress, with more features to come.
+It's a work in progress, with features still to come.
 You can see it in action here: [bookmarksquirrel.com](https://bookmarksquirrel.com)

 ### License
 Copyright © 2019 Jerry Howard<br/>